facebookresearch/hydra/website/docs/tutorials/structured_config/2_nesting_configs.md

 Configs can be nested using several different methods.

 ### Nesting using a dataclass definition
-This is the preferred approach, use it when possible.
+This is the preferred approach; use it when possible.
-There two things of note in this example:
+There are two things of note in this example:
-- A top level `MyConfig` class is defined and stored in the `ConfigStore`
+- A top level `MyConfig` class defined and stored in the `ConfigStore`
 - The `cfg` object in `my_app` is annotated as the top level `MyConfig` class, providing static type safety for the entire configuration tree